applicaster/AppleApplicasterFrameworks/README.md

 ## How to add new framework

 - Create branch `framework_name_new_version_id`
+- Create folder for the new framework
+	- If framework: `./Frameworks/YourFrameworkName`.
-- Create folder for the new framework in path: `./Frameworks/YourFrameworkName` or if it is Zapp plugin in path: `./Frameworks/Plugin/PluginType/YourFrameworkName`.
-Next will be mentions as framework root folder
+	- If it is Zapp plugin: `./Frameworks/Plugin/PluginType/YourFrameworkName`.
+	- Defined folder will be called framework root folder
 - Use [Folder Structure](#folder_structure) article to verify place for your items
 - Open `FrameworksData.plist` file.
 	- Add new value in array of frameworks.
 Value must be dictionary.